ackeri/gostubs/README.md

 ## Java

 You'll need to install jdk
-Installing java protoc runtime requires using maven, which I don't know how to use, so I build it from source and included the jar in the repository.
+Installing java protoc runtime requires using maven, which I didn't set up, so I built it from source and included the jar in the repository.

-Running javabuild.sh should run the tests if your protoc version matches mine
+Running javabuild.sh should run the tests if your java version matches mine

-if not, you can build from source by getting the protobuf repository and executing

 ```
 cd java